 Review your credit reports before time Review your credit report a couple of months before you start your house hunt, and you will have time to make sure the facts are correct and be ready to dispute mistakes before a mortgage lender checks your credit.
 Get a replica of your credit report from Experian, Equifax, and Transunion.

 Why all three?
 Because, if the scores differ, the bank will typically use rock bottom one.
 Alert the credit bureaus if you see any mistakes, fix any problems you discover, and don’t apply for any new credit until after your home equity credit closes.

-Get pre-approved before getting serious about your search for a replacement house, you’ll want to settle on a lender and obtain pre-approved for a mortgage (not just pre-qualified—which may be a cursory review of your finances—but pre-approved for a loan of a selected amount).
+Get pre-approved before getting serious about your search for a replacement house, you’ll want to settle on a lender and obtain pre-approved for a mortgage (not just pre-qualified—which may be a cursory review of your finances—but pre-approved for a loan of a selected amount) Fake Bank Statement for Loan.
 Pre-approval lets sellers know you’re serious.
 Most significantly, pre-approval will assist you to determine exactly what proportion you’ll comfortably afford to spend.